 A great way to help your treatment with natural oils achieve better penetration is through hot oil treatments, which I’ve covered in a few posts.
 I started researching alternatives to the traditional wet hot towel a few months ago and started eyeing a hair and facial steamer but taking cost plus shipping and handling into consideration, it was always going to be an expensive venture.
-I looked around for something more economical and settled on two devices, which were handy, and within budget:

 Hair Therapy Wrap Review